 When to Go:

 How to Save:

-Museum admission is $6 for all ages 3 & up, but you can save $1 off admission for up to 5 people with a MetroFamily coupon through December 31, 2012.
-You can receive one free child admission (ages 3-17) with the purchase of one adult admission with a MetroFamily Kids Pass Coupon good through April 30, 2013.
+Museum admission is $8 for ages 13 & up and $7 for ages 3 – 12, but you can save $1 off admission for up to 4 people with a MetroFamily Kids Pass Coupon good through April 30, 2017.